Inference on Extreme Quantiles of Unobserved Individual Heterogeneity: Simulation Study

-For comparison, we also include a textbook confidence interval based on the extrapolation estimator of theorem 4.3.1 in \cite{DeHaan2006} (line 2c).
-In line with their simulation evidence, we pick $k=\floor{\sqrt{N}}$ and use the PWM estimator of remark \ref{remark:gammaEstimation}.
+We construct CIs using the three approximations of section \ref{section:inference}: \begin{enumerate}[noitemsep,topsep=0pt,parsep=0pt,partopsep=0pt, label={(\arabic*)}, leftmargin=*] \item \emph{Extreme}: we report two CIs based on theorem \ref{theorem:feasibleEVT} --- with subsampled (theorem \ref{theorem:subsampling}) and simulated (remark \ref{remark:critical-values-simulation}) critical values.
+For subsampling, we draw 5000 subsamples; subsample size $b$ is chosen using the minimum volatility method \citep{Politis1999} (remark \ref{remark:choice-of-b}).
+For the critical values of remark \ref{remark:critical-values-simulation}, we estimate $\gamma$ with the PWM estimator $\hat{\gamma}_{PWM}$ (remark \ref{remark:gammaEstimation}).
+The tuning parameter $k$ for $\hat{\gamma}_{PWM}$ is chosen using algorithm 4.3 in \cite{Caeiro2016ThresholdSelectionExtreme} --- a modified version on the semiparametric bootstrap of \cite{Caers1999StatisticsModelingHeavy}.
+For construction of the statistic itself, we take $r=\floor{l}$, so that the CI is centered on the sample quantile.
+The denominator tuning parameter $q$ is selected in line with remark \ref{remark:choiceOfq}, following additional simulation results in the Online Appendix.
+For the subsampled CI we take $q=2$, and for the simulated CI $q=4$.

+\item \emph{Intermediate}: we report the CI based on theorem \ref{theorem:feasibleIVTnoiseless}.
+The value of $k$ is mechanically determined by the target quantile as in example \ref{example:ivt-interval} (see also remark \ref{remark:feasibleIVT:limitation}).
+We also include a ``textbook'' CI based on extrapolation, see theorem 4.3.1 in \cite{DeHaan2006}.
+Unlike the CI of example \ref{example:ivt-interval}, the ``textbook'' CI requires choosing the intermediate sequence $k$ as a tuning parameter.
+We choose $k$ using the method of \cite{Caeiro2016ThresholdSelectionExtreme} and use the PWM estimator for $\gamma$.
 This CI can only be constructed for sufficiently high quantiles.
 The validity of the extrapolation interval hinges on a second-order condition \citep{DeHaan1996} which we do not examine in the current paper.

-\item \emph{Central}: we reports two CIs.
-The first interval is based on the raw data (line 3a).
-We construct the CI using the raw $\vartheta_{i, T}$ using a binomial CI. {The same approach is implemented in the Stata command \texttt{centile}.} The second interval uses the analytical correction of \cite{Jochmans2019} (line 3b), based on theorem \ref{theorem:JW}.
-As advocated by \cite{Jochmans2019}, we report bootstrap confidence intervals with 1000 bootstrap samples. \end{enumerate}
+\item \emph{Central}: we reports two CIs: The first interval is a binomial CI based on the raw data. {The same approach is implemented in the Stata command \texttt{centile}.} The second interval uses the analytical correction of \cite{Jochmans2019}.
+The corresponding critical values are computed using the bootstrap with 1000 bootstrap samples. \end{enumerate}